schnitzer-lab/EXTRACT-public/README.md

 ## Planned future releases

-This version of Extract is written in Matlab and will be improved over the years in terms of both speed and memory consumption.
+This version of EXTRACT is written in Matlab and will be improved over the years in terms of both speed and memory consumption.
 Furthermore, we plan to release a Python version in the near future.

 ## Frequently asked questions

-### Is Extract maintained?
+### Is EXTRACT maintained?
-Extract is regularly maintained by the current members of the Schnitzerlab.
+EXTRACT is regularly maintained by the current members of the Schnitzerlab.
 Unless this answer changes, this will be the case.

-### What types of movies does Extract support?
+### What types of movies does EXTRACT support?

-Extract can be used for cell extraction from both one-photon and two-photon calcium imaging movies.
+EXTRACT can be used for cell extraction from both one-photon and two-photon calcium imaging movies.

-### I am receiving an error when running the Extract algorithm or the algorithm finds no cells.
+### I am receiving an error when running the EXTRACT algorithm or the algorithm finds no cells.
 What are the most common reasons?

-Extract has been used by many members of Schnitzerlab in the last few years for various types of movies.
+EXTRACT has been used by many members of Schnitzerlab in the last few years for various types of movies.
 If an error occurs, it is usually due to one of the following reasons:

 - The raw movie is not properly motion corrected.
 - The raw movie includes artifacts and/or inf values.
 Large artifacts existing in even few frames can cause the pre-processing step to fail or result in zero found cells.
-While Extract performs well in low SNR movies, large movie artifacts tend to throw off both motion correction and cell extraction algorithms.
+While EXTRACT performs well in low SNR movies, large movie artifacts tend to throw off both motion correction and cell extraction algorithms.
 - `avg_cell_radius` is too low or too high.
 - The input movie is low SNR and `cellfind_min_snr` is set too high.

 We tend to visually inspect the motion corrected movies for any artifacts that might exist in the raw movie or happen during the motion correction step.
-Whatever the error may be, it usually originates from sources outside of Extract.
+Whatever the error may be, it usually originates from sources outside of EXTRACT.

-### I believe there are more cells in the movie than Extract finds.
+### I believe there are more cells in the movie than EXTRACT finds.
 Why is this the case?

-Extract uses a set of thresholds decreasing the time that the user needs to spend on cell checking.
+EXTRACT uses a set of thresholds decreasing the time that the user needs to spend on cell checking.
 If for a particular movie, the false-negative count is high, one can decrease the value of `cellfind_min_snr`.

-### Extract is finding too many false-positives, what can I do to decrease it?
+### EXTRACT is finding too many false-positives, what can I do to decrease it?

 Following the logic of the previous question, if for a particular movie, the false-positive count is high, one can increase the value of `cellfind_min_snr`.